Ecommerce has had an interesting and profound transformation over the last two decades.

 If you’ve decided now is the time to really invest in your customer experience and in making your ecommerce store more experience-driven, there are a few things you need.

 Your technology has to be capable of creating the experience you want.
 This may mean adopting a new ecommerce platform or extending your existing tech stack.
 Regardless of your approach or specific tech of choice, it needs to be able to facilitate all of the following:

-Your system needs to be unified and able to share information across channels.
+Your system needs to be unified and be able to share information across channels.
 Only then can you get a 360-degree view of your customers, their data, and what they’re looking for — no matter where they’re accessing your brand.